TheSochaLab/Quasi-steady-aerodynamic-theory-under-predicts-glide-performance-in-flying-snakes/README.md

-# Quasi-steady aerodynamic theory under-predicts glide performance1 in flying snakes
+# Quasi-steady aerodynamic theory under-predicts glide performance in flying snakes

 This repository contains code and figures for the manuscript in preparation, "Quasi-steady aerodynamic theory under-predicts glide performance1 in flying snakes".